 By the way, what is Farro?

 To be honest, I wasn’t sure either.
 Farro is an ancient grain similar to bulgur wheat.
 It looks like wheat berries and has a texture similar to rice.
 In the same way, you can grind it into semolina flour to make pizza dough (think spelt flour).

 Farro is wheat that is lower in gluten than modern wheat.

-An ancient grain, Farro contains gluten protein, however, it’s low enough in gluten that people with sensitivity are not impacted.
+An ancient grain, Farro contains gluten protein.
+However, gluten is low enough that people with sensitivity are not impacted.
 Gluten sensitivities (the ones that mess with digestion) are usually associated with modern strains of wheat.

-This ancient grain is exceptionally high in protein for a grain and supplies more than 10 different vitamins and minerals.
-It also happens to be very high in fiber, while it contains B vitamins, zinc, and iron.
+This ancient grain is exceptionally high in protein for a grain and supplies more than ten different vitamins and minerals.
+It is also very high in fiber, containing B vitamins, zinc, and iron.
 Therefore, if you have gluten sensitivity, it’s worth exploring this grain further to see if it can fit within your diet.